bel28kent/hum-parser/docs/parsers-and-converters.md

 templates to be derived which largely automate traversal of the structures.
 The programmer can then focus on the purpose of the function at each point in the structure, without having to code additional logic for traversal.
-Because trees and graphs handle arbitrary data by design, these structures work for all Humdrum files, from the most simple to the most complex.
+Because graphs handle arbitrary data by design, these structures work for all Humdrum files, from the most simple to the most complex.

 ## Parsers